-Wouldn’t people be happier in a world in which they were programmed to respond to God’s loving advances so they didn’t commit evil?
+Wouldn’t people be happier in a world where they were programmed to respond to God’s loving advances and not commit evil?

-While it’s true the world would be less violent where God was in charge and people had no volition towards doing evil, it does necessitate that this would be a loving world.
-Yes, people would certainly experience goodness and harmony between themselves and with God.
-Now, while this ‘programmed’ arrangement might work for a time between God and humanity, there is good reason to suppose that humans might eventually come to resent this control over them and their inability to make free and determined choices for themselves.
-All of which brings us to the dynamics of what constitutes a loving relationship.
+While a ‘programmed’ arrangement might work for a time between God and humanity, there is good reason to suppose humans would eventually come to resent this control over.
+Moreover, the inability to make freely determined choices for themselves.
+All of which brings us to the dynamics of what actually constitutes a loving relationship.

-In seeking to explain the love dynamic, CS Lewis in his book ‘The Four Loves’ outlines various types of love of which ‘agape’ is one.
-This love is different from the other three because it is unconditional in nature and always directed toward its recipients in selfless ways.
-A love, most commonly associated with the activity of God and done in ways that makes no demand of the receiver to respond or even show gratitude for whatever benefit has occurred.
+In seeking to explain the dynamic of love, CS Lewis in his book ‘The Four Loves’ outlines various types of love of which ‘agape’ is one of them.
+This love – the unconditioal love of God – is different to the other three because it is always directed toward the recipient in selfless ways.
+A love which make no demand on the recepient to respond or show gratitude for whatever benefit has occurred.

 As such, ‘agape’ of God is best understood as the unconditional love that humans experience which allows them to make their own choices in the world (even when running contrary to God’s commandments).
 A world in which there is also no requirement to acknowledge God as provider or anything for that matter.